More information about me & my practice

 I can refer you to licensed, quality prescribers in every state I practice.
 If you are already working with one, it would be my pleasure to collaborate with that professional, to ensure you receive consistent care.

 I am an eclectic therapist.
 This means that I use my experience and evidence based techniques that I have learned in my last 40 years of practice.
 In other words, I am not “wedded” to one particular theory, technique, or style.
 Of course, technical proficiency and skills are important requirements.
-But I believe, at the heart of my profession, psychiatric nursing, is the work that occurs in the context of the developing relationship between you, my patient and me, your therapist.
+But I believe, at the heart of my profession, psychiatric nursing, is the work that occurs in the context of the developing, trusting, and safe relationship between us – you, my patient, and me, your therapist.

 At our first session, we will develop and agree on a crisis plan for you and I to implement, in the event it is needed.

-I am in network with BCBS, CareFirst, Highmark, Oscar, Oxford, Optum, Cigna, Tricare, and Maryland Medicaid.
+I am in network with BCBS, CareFirst, Florida Blue PPO, Highmark, Oscar, Oxford, Optum, Cigna, United, and Tricare.
+I also accept Idaho and Maryland Medicaid.
 If you are insured with one of these providers, I will submit claims directly for you.

 If you are out of network, I request payment and will provide you with a SuperBill to submit to your insurance company for payment.